will19ie95/google-homepage/README.md

 #Yong's Fake Google page

 My attempt on recreating the google homepage using HTML and CSS.
-Feel free to take poke around at my code and shoot me an email with any questions or comments :).
+Feel free to poke around and play with the code.
+If you have any questions or comments just shoot me an email :).
 Happy Coding.